 8. Make your website mobile-friendly

 In this day and age, a large chunk of your traffic will come from mobile devices.
-By providing a great mobile user experience, visitors will be able to navigate your website easily and access your content on them.
-With the recent changes in the Google ranking algorithm, mobile readiness has become a very important ranking factor.
-Therefore, it’s absolutely crucial to use a website template that is ready for mobile devices or hire a web developer to build one for you.
+By providing a great mobile experience, visitors will be able to navigate your website easily and access all of its content.
+Mobile-friendly websites also rank higher on Google and other search engines.
+Therefore, you should only ever use a website template that is ready for mobile devices or hire a web developer to build one for you.

 What things should you pay attention to?

 - The website should look good on popular mobile devices.

 - It should have an easy-to-use mobile navigation.